MaitreStick/MaitreStick/README.md

 - 👨‍🎓 I'm a software engineering student at **Surcolombiana University**

-- 👨‍💻 I’m currently working on a price comparison app
+- 👨‍💻 I’m currently working on an occupational health company website

 - 📫 You can reach me at [mastijaci99@gmail.com](mailto:mastijaci99@gmail.com)